liangwang0734/xenon/README.md

-### XEON: A matriX-based dispErsion relAtion solver for plasma physics
+### XEON: A matriX-based dispErsion relatiON solver for plasma physics

 XEON is a collection of matrix-based plasma dispersion relation (DR) solvers written in Python 3.